-Shagufta Rafif Ghauri, Assistant Professor in Management and HR, holds MPhil degree in Business Management from Institute of Business Management and is currently pursuing her PhD in Business Management.
-She has worked with different business university and has been associated with the Institute since past nine years, teaching Management courses and has been involved with curriculum development and training manuals.
+Shagufta Rafif Ghauri, Assistant Professor in Management and HR, holds an MPhil degree in Business Management from the Institute of Business Management and is currently pursuing her PhD in Business Management.
+She has worked with different business universities and has been associated with IoBM for the past nine years, teaching Management courses and has been involved with curriculum development and training manuals.
 Her research interest areas are Organization Behavior, Job satisfaction, Contemporary issues in Management; Leadership styles, Motivation and Creativity, and has several research publications and conference presentations.
-She is also the faculty advisor of Strategic Human Resource Society at IoBM and has been organizing Zenith Leadership & Development Conference on yearly basis since the last six years.
+She is also the faculty advisor of Strategic Human Resource Society at IoBM and has organized the Zenith Leadership & Development Conference on an annual basis since the last six years.

-Shiraz Ahmed, is a Senior Lecturer in department of HRM and holds MPhil in Management.
+Shiraz Ahmed, Assistant Professor in HRM, holds MPhil in Management.
 He has received training from master trainers from the UK, Africa and Pakistan.
 He has been trained by foreign faculty of the British Council for their Global Leadership Development Program.
 He is also a British Council Trained Management Trainer and a Certified HR Professional as well.
-He has spoken and facilitated sessions to local and foreign diplomats including British Foreign Minister, British High Commissioner, Global CEO and Regional Directors.
+He has spoken at and facilitated sessions for local and foreign dignitaries including a British Foreign Minister, British High Commissioner, Global CEO and Regional Directors.
 Managers from junior to senior positions including Head of Departments and Directors have attended his workshops.
 People from Nokia, Siemens, RBS, Shell, Wal-Mart, Emirates Airline, ICI, Haier, Engro, Coca Cola, AC-Nelson, B Braun, Bayer, Mobilink, Byco, Descon engineering, Toyota Indus Motors and many more have benefited from his workshops.
-He has been visiting faculty in leading business schools.
+He has been visitng faculty in leading business schools.